testing-library/native-testing-library-docs/docs/api-main.md

 ### `container`

-The `ReactTestRendererInstance` result from your render.
-This has helpful methods like `toTree()` and `toJSON()`.

-> You should rarely use the container.
-There are very few instances where you need to access the
-> container itself to do something you'd need to in a test.
+`native-testing-library` will create a View to wrap your react component passed to render.
+This ensures that there is always a single child passed to the `AppContainer` component.

 ### `baseElement`

 This is the root element of your render result.
-By default, this is what all of your queries will be run on, and you could also use it to do any custom searching logic you wanted to..
+This element is an `AppContainer` from `react-native`, and it appears as two nested `Views` at the root of your render.

 ### `debug`

-This method is a shortcut for `console.log(prettyPrint(container.toJSON()))`.
+This method is a shortcut for `console.log(prettyPrint(toJSON(baseElement)))`.

 ```javascript
 import { render } from 'native-testing-library';